beekhof/rss-operator/doc/design/replication.md

 ## When Replication Happens

-Replication changes (adding or removing a peer) only triggered by the operator when the correct number of pods are available.
+Replication changes (adding or removing a peer) are only triggered by the operator when the correct number of Pods are available.

-- If too few pods are available, we wait for the Stateful Set (STS) controller to make them available.[[1]](#fnote1)
+- If too few Pods are available, we wait for the Stateful Set (STS) controller to make them available.[[1]](#fnote1)
-- If too many pods are available, we wait for the Stateful Set controller to stop some.
+- If too many Pods are available, we wait for the Stateful Set controller to stop some.

 ## Seeding Replication

-Once the correct number of pods are available, we check if the correct number of primaries and secondaries (if any) are running.
-If not, we use the configured `sequence` command to obtainer the replication sequence number for each pod.
+Once the correct number of Pods are available, we check if the correct number of primaries and secondaries (if any) are running.
+If not, we use the configured `sequence` command to obtainer the replication sequence number for each Pod.

 > The sequence numbers must be the only value sent to stdout by the
 > script/program and is interpreted as unisgned integer.

 If no sequence number is available, exit with any value other than 0.

-The pod with the highest sequnce number is selected to host the first primary.
+The Pod with the highest sequnce number is selected to host the first primary.
-If multiple pods have the same sequence number, the pod with the lowest index will be preferred - as it is the least likely to be stopped by the STS controller during a scale-down event.
+If multiple Pods have the same sequence number, the Pod with the lowest index will be preferred - as it is the least likely to be stopped by the STS controller during a scale-down event.